-As a homeowner, there are multiple home problems that can arise unexpectedly.
-These problems can worsen as time goes on, becoming worse until the issue is severe and costly to repair.
+As a homeowner, there are multiple home problems that can arise unexpectedly, especially plumbing and drain related issues.
+These problems can worsen as time goes on until the issue is severe and costly to repair.
 Since your sewer pipes are underground and not visible from day to day, sewer problems are especially likely to fall by the wayside.

 Your sewer line is essential to your Denver home’s plumbing.
 Since it accumulates wastewater and moves it to the main sewer line, your home simply can’t go without a functioning sewer line for long.
 That said, anything from grease to accidentally-flushed children’s toys can cause a serious block in your sewer line.
 A large block may force the wastewater back to your home, leading to a range of unpleasant issues.
 So, at the first sign of a sewer clog, make sure to schedule a Denver sewer line cleaning ASAP.

 Generally speaking, homeowners should schedule sewer line maintenance with experienced plumbers once per year at a minimum.
 But, if your household has many members or if there are several plumbing fixtures at your house, additional sewer cleanings may be required.

 Why Sewer Cleaning is Important

 When wastewater is left sitting in your sewer line behind a clog, odors can start to permeate throughout your Denver home.
 By maintaining the cleanliness of your sewer line, you can prevent sewer odors and keep your home smelling pleasant.
 Since odors can be tricky to eliminate once they appear, it’s better to prevent a sewer clog before it starts.
 Don’t wait to schedule a sewer line cleaning until a clog has already occurred – instead, schedule the cleanings as preventative maintenance.